Educational excellence with a northern specialization.

 - one letter form a First Nation educator, Elder or official supporting your aspirations to teach in a cross-cultural First Nations' setting (see YNTEP Application Checklist for further information).

-- Transcripts from your high school and all post-secondary educational institutions attended must be submitted.
+- Two copies of all transcripts from your high school and all post-secondary educational institutions attended must be submitted.
 Official transcripts must be received in a sealed envelope, directly from the post-secondary institution.

 - A current resume highlighting the applicant's employment, community service, and volunteer work, as they related to children and youth.